Peace, stability in Darjeeling shouldn't be disturbed: Mamata | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee hoped on Tuesday that peace and stability would remain in the hills following the Gorkhaland Territorial Administration elections after a decade.
+West Bengal Chief Minister Mamata Banerjee on Tuesday expressed hope that peace and stability would remain in the hills following the Gorkhaland Territorial Administration (GTA) elections held after a decade.

+GTA is a semi-autonomous body formed in 2011 to administer Darjeeling hills.
+The elections to it were first conducted in 2012 and then again on June 26 this year.

-Banerjee, who was speaking at the oath-taking ceremony of the newly-elected board of GTA, assured the people of Darjeeling that the state government would extend all possible support for the development of the hills.
+Banerjee, who was speaking at the oath-taking ceremony of the newly-elected board members of the GTA, assured the people of Darjeeling that the state government would extend all support for the development of the hills.

 The nine-month-old BGPM emerged as the largest party in the elections to the GTA, winning 27 out of 45 seats.